-- 5.1 Serial or persistent complaints are defined as those which are in pursuance of a desire to reopen a matter which has already been explored in accordance with this policy to the point where the final stage of the school-based process has been exhausted (see section 14). - 5.2 Such complaints need not be responded to by the school (although care must be taken that these labels are not applied to the complainant in person: they can only be applicable to (the nature of) the complaint itself). - 5.3 Before making a considered decision to stop responding to a complainant the school should consider whether: - it has taken every reasonable step to address the complainant's needs - the complainant has been given a clear statement of the school's position and their options (if any) - the complainant is contacting the school repeatedly but making substantially the same points each time. - 5.4 In this respect the school is significantly less likely to be open to criticism (for failing to respond) if: - there is reason to believe the complainant is deliberately causing disruption or inconvenience - the complainant has been abusive or aggressive (whether in person or via either telephone or written communication) - the complainant has made insulting personal comments or has threatened staff. - 5.5 Anonymous complaints are incapable of being responded to in accordance with the school's policy (as the complainant clearly cannot engage in the process, or receive an appropriate response, if they have not been identified).
+5.1 Serial or persistent complaints are defined as those which are in pursuance of a desire to reopen a matter which has already been explored in accordance with this policy to the

+- 5.2 Such complaints need not be responded to by the school (although care must be taken that these labels are not applied to the complainant in person: they can only be applicable to (the nature of) the complaint itself). - 5.3 Before making a considered decision to stop responding to a complainant the school should consider whether: - it has taken every reasonable step to address the complainant's needs - the complainant has been given a clear statement of the school's position and their options (if any) - the complainant is contacting the school repeatedly but making substantially the same points each time. - 5.4 In this respect the school is significantly less likely to be open to criticism (for failing to respond) if: - there is reason to believe the complainant is deliberately causing disruption or inconvenience - the complainant has been abusive or aggressive (whether in person or via either telephone or written communication) - the complainant has made insulting personal comments or has threatened staff. - 5.5 Anonymous complaints are incapable of being responded to in accordance with the school's policy (as the complainant clearly cannot engage in the process, or receive an appropriate response, if they have not been identified).
 However, anonymous complaints about matters which are deemed by the school to warrant investigation will be explored further if sufficient information has been provided to render this feasible.